mlin/ai4sqlite3/README.md

 ### Challenging examples

 Here are a few examples where gpt-3.5-turbo usually generates erroneous answers (but we cherry-picked good ones).
-It would take a competent human analyst some time to write these queries too.
+Competent human analysts would need several tries to get these right too.

 <pre>
 > <b>Considering sales to USA customers, find the top-grossing artist in each state.</b>